 As seen, the trimming makes the V% a desired one or very close to it.

-#14 Updated by Martti Virtanen almost 3 years ago
+#14 Updated by Martti Virtanen over 3 years ago

 - File Technical changes case #454-2.xlsx added